 Tim Gray has won two Emmy Awards for his World War II documentary film projects.
 Two other Emmy Awards were awarded to Tim’s talented editor and director of photography, Jim Karpeichik, for our WWII documentary films.

 The New England Emmy Awards were awarded for documentary film writing (2007 & 2010).
 Our first two WWII film projects themselves were nominated for six New England Emmy Awards (winning 4 Emmys total for writing and videography-Jim Karpeichik/Ocean State Video).
-Navy Heroes of Normandy was our latest to be nominated in 2010 for 3 Emmy Awards.
+Navy Heroes of Normandy was also nominated in 2010 for 3 Emmy Awards.

 I did not get into the WWII documentary film business to win awards.
 I decided to start this foundation because I had spent most of my life in journalism, since high school in fact, and I found myself really enjoying the opportunity to mix writing and video into interesting stories focused on World War II.